 What I learnt from the experiential group wasn’t what was intended to be taught to us, but it was an eye-opening educational experience, one I hope not to have to experience again.

-Well, that’s the end of my post.
 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with groups and counsellor/therapy training in the comments section below as well.
-Lastly, if you want to stay up-to-date with my blog, then sign up for my newsletter below.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.